 Probationary agreements may be separate from or included in the labour contracts.
 The probationary length varies, and subject to the nature and complexity of assigned jobs; but there may only be probation on one occasion for one job, and the probationary period must not exceed:

-(i) 60 days for working in a position requiring high level specialized or technical expertise;
+- 60 days for working in a position requiring high level specialized or technical expertise;

-(ii) 30 days for working in a position requiring intermediate level specialized or technical expertise or for technical workers and professional staff; and
+- 30 days for working in a position requiring intermediate level specialized or technical expertise or for technical workers and professional staff; and

-(iii) 6 working days for other work.
+- 6 working days for other work.

-Working hours may be extended by mutual agreements, but total daily overtime shall not exceed 50% of the normal working hours in 01 days; in case of application of working regulation on weekly basis, the total normal working hours and the overtime hours shall not exceed 12 hours in a day, 12 hours in one day when working overtime on public holidays or weekly days off, and 30 hours in 01 months; and the total of not more than 200 hours in 01 year, except for some special cases stipulated by the Government for the overtime working but shall not be more than 300 hours in 01 years, provided that the respective provincial-level State management authority on labour has been notified thereof.
+Working hours may be extended by mutual agreements, but total daily overtime shall not exceed 50% of the normal working hours in 01 days; in case of application of working regulation on weekly basis, the total normal working hours and the overtime hours shall not exceed 12 hours in a day, 12 hours in one day when working overtime on public holidays or weekly days off, and 40 hours in 01 months; and the total of not more than 200 hours in 01 year, except for some special cases stipulated by the GoV for the overtime working but shall not be more than 300 hours in 01 years, provided that the respective provincial-level State management authority on labour has been notified thereof.

 Employees who have worked in the enterprise for 12 months in full are entitled to have a fully-paid annual leave in accordance with the wage stated in labour contract, which shall be:

-(i) 12 working days for employees working in normal conditions,
+- 12 working days for employees working in normal conditions,

-(ii) 14 working days for employees doing heavy, toxic or dangerous works, or those working in the places with harsh living conditions according to a list issued by the MOLISA after presiding over coordination with the MOH, and minor or handicapped labour, or
+- 14 working days for employees doing heavy, toxic or dangerous works, or those working in the places with harsh living conditions according to a list issued by the MOLISA after presiding over coordination with the MOH, and minor or handicapped labour, or

 Female employees are entitled also to prenatal and postnatal leave of six months in which the maximum period of prenatal leave shall be 2 months, with an allowance funded by social insurance agency and equal to 100% of salary.
 If a female employee gives birth to more than one child at the one time, she is entitled to an additional 1 month’s leave for each child counted from the second child.

-Salary rates must conform to the collective labour agreement (if any) and must not be less than the legally-regulated minimum regional wage rates in accordance with the new Decree No.1532/2016/ND-CP dated 14 November 2016 of the Government, stipulating region-based minimum wage levels for labourers working under labour contracts, which takes effect on 1 January 2017.
-According to which, there are currently four levels applicable to employees, which come down from VND3,750,000 (about US$165) regarding enterprises, agencies and organizations operating in the inners and most of suburb of HCMC, the inners and the mains of suburb of Hanoi and Hai Phong, Bien Hoa City and some rural districts of Dong Nai Province, Thu Dau Mot City and some rural districts of Binh Duong Province, and Vung Tau City; VND3,320,000 (about US$146) in Can Gio district of HCMC, the remaining of suburb of Hanoi and Hai Phong, the inner and suburb of Da Nang, and the inner of some smaller cities including Hai Duong, Hung Yen, Vinh Yen, Bac Ninh, Ha Long, Cam Pha, Uong Bi, Mong Cai, Thai Nguyen, Viet Tri, Lao Cai, Nam Dinh, Ninh Binh, Hue, Da Nang, Nha Trang, Cam Ranh, Da Lat, Bao Loc, Phan Thiet, Ba Ria, Tan An, My Tho, Can Tho, Rach Gia, Long Xuyen, Chau Doc, Ca Mau, and some tows including Phuc Yen, Tu Son, Long Khanh, Dong Xoai, Ha Tien, etc.; VND2,900,000 (about US$127.2) in the other cities and towns, to VND2,580,000 (about US$113.2) in the rest.
+Salary rates must conform to the collective labour agreement (if any) and must not be less than the legally-regulated minimum regional wage rates in accordance with Decree No.90/2019/ND-CP dated 15 November 2019 of the GoV, stipulating region-based minimum wage levels for labourers working under labour contracts (“Decree 90/2019”).
+According to which, there are currently four levels applicable to employees, which come down from VND4,420,000 (about US$192.2) regarding enterprises, agencies and organizations operating in Region I, including: the inners and most of suburb of HCMC, the inners and the mains of suburb of Hanoi and Hai Phong, Bien Hoa City and some rural districts of Dong Nai Province, Thu Dau Mot City and some rural districts of Binh Duong Province, and Vung Tau City and Phu My Town of Ba Ria – Vung Tau Province; VND3,920,000 (about US$170.4) regarding those operating in Region II, including: Can Gio district of HCMC, the remaining of suburb of Hanoi and Hai Phong, the inner and suburb of Da Nang, and the inner of some smaller cities including Hai Duong, Hung Yen, Vinh Yen, Phuc Yen, Bac Ninh, Ha Long, Cam Pha, Uong Bi, Mong Cai, Thai Nguyen, Song Cong, Viet Tri, Lao Cai, Nam Dinh, Ninh Binh, Dong Hoi, Hue, Da Nang, Hoi An, Tam Ky, Nha Trang, Cam Ranh, Da Lat, Bao Loc, Tay Ninh, Dong Xoai, Phan Thiet, Ba Ria, Tan An, My Tho, Ben Tre, Can Tho, Rach Gia, Ha Tien, Long Xuyen, Chau Doc, Tra Vinh, Ca Mau, and some tows including My Hao, Tu Son, Pho Yen, etc.; VND3,430,000 (about US$149.1) regarding those operating in Region III, including: the other provincial cities and towns, and rural districts; to VND3,070,000 (about US$133.5) regarding those operating in Region IV: the rest.